Hullow/MiniRT/Documentation/Journal-fallan.md

 - `is_shadowed()` ok, done very quickly and straightforwardly
 - finished writing code and tests for chapter (`shade_hit()` and `prepare_computations()`), but it doesn't pass all tests for some reason.

+# 31/5/25
+- Trying to render shadow color appropriately, but last test still not passing.
+Material makes a difference, tried various default colors but none that make it work and make sense.